ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

 ##### Hash: e5d8870e5bdd26602cab8dbe07a942c8669e56d6 Salt: tryhackme

 CrackStation was unable to instantly break this one.
 I ran this hash through hashes.com and it thinks the the hash is one of these possible algorithms: SHA1.

+I found that this type of hash is mode 100 in hashcat.
+I ran the following command to crack it:

+`hashcat -m 100 hash.txt /usr/share/wordlists/rockyou.txt`